sridharpatil047/ticket-ease/README.md

 # TicketEase

-A monolithic backend system for a Drama `Plays` ticket booking platform, built for MVP use by a solo developer.
+A monolithic backend system for a Drama (`Play`) ticket booking platform, built for MVP use by a solo developer.
-Supports user registration, event discovery, seat selection, booking flow, e-ticket generation, and admin-controlled event/show management.
+Supports user registration, event discovery, seat selection, booking flow, e-ticket generation, and admin-controlled `Play` management.

 ## Features

----

 ### 👤 User Management

 - Users can register with email and password.
 - Users can log in securely and receive a session token (JWT).
 - Authenticated users can access their account and booking history.
-- Passwords are securely stored using hashing (e.g., BCrypt).

 ---

-### 🎭 Event & Show Discovery
+### 🎭 Play Discovery

-- Users can browse a list of upcoming `Plays`.
+- Users can browse a list of upcoming `Play`.
-- `Plays` can be filtered by city, date and time.
+- `Play` can be filtered by city, date and time.
-- Users can search `Plays` using a keyword (title, description, artists or writer).
+- Users can search `Play` using a keyword (title, description, artists and/or writer).
-- Users can see list of `Plays` available with Theater, time and price.
+- Users can see list of `Play` available with the Theater, time and price.

 ---

 ### 🪑 Seat Selection & Locking

-- Users can view available seats for a selected `Plays` in real-time.
+- Users can view available seats for a selected `Play` in real-time.
 - Users can select and lock seats for 5 minutes.
 - System prevents double-booking by locking seats atomically.
 - Locked seats expire automatically if not booked within the timeout window (5 minutes).